The Problem: Tree Swallows compete with Bluebirds for nest boxes.

-Most bird enthusiasts are aware there are hundreds of species of plants and animals
+Many bird enthusiasts are becoming aware there are hundreds of species of plants

-in North America, including many birds, that are in much worse shape than either
+and animals in North America, including many birds, that are in much worse shape

-bluebirds or Tree Swallows, and deserve our aid too.
-With this in mind perhaps some
+than either bluebirds or Tree Swallows, and deserve our aid too.
+With this in mind

-of the bluebird hobbyists' goals for bluebird "recovery" or "restoration" should be
+perhaps some of the bluebird hobbyists' goals for bluebird "recovery" or "restoration"

 The rise, fall, and rise of the Eastern Bluebird: